chapter-three/applenews/README.md

 ### <a name="node"></a>Node configuration
 Once a content type is enabled in an export/channel, the option to add the individual post reside in the nodes add/edit page.
 If a content type is not added to any channel export, these options will not be available on the node add/edit page.

-1. To add a node to the channel sent to apple, In the "Apple News" tab, select one or more channels from the available list.
+1. To add a node to the channel sent to apple, In the "Apple News" tab, select _"Publish to Apple"_.
+If you want to temporarily stop publishing to apple, or make revisions to the post before publishing or re-publishing to apple, deselect this checkbox.
+It is the equivalent to the "Publish/Unpublish" feature with drupal nodes.
+2. Next, select one or more channels from the available list.
 2. And for each selected channel, select an available "Section" that it belongs to. ("Sections" are created on apple.com, where you initially created the channel).
 3. Once a node is initially published to an apple news channel, It will also display a general information section showing Post date, Share URL, the Section, and the Channel its published to.